Beer in Luxembourg

 Luxembourg has a long tradition of beer brewing, dating back to at least 1300.
-Although there used to be more than 12 local breweries in Luxembourg in the early 1950s, this number has come down to only three big breweries remaining in the early 2010s.
-The three big breweries still active today are: Brasserie Nationale, producing Bofferding and Battin, Brasserie de Luxembourg (owned by Anheuser-Busch InBev), producing Diekirch and Mousel, and Brasserie Simon, producing Simon and Ourdaller (and Okult).
+Although there used to be more than 12 local breweries in Luxembourg in the early 1950s, this number has come down to only three big breweries remaining in the 2020s.
+The three big breweries still active today are: Brasserie Nationale in Bascharage, producing Bofferding and Battin, Brasserie de Luxembourg (owned by Anheuser-Busch InBev) in Diekirch, producing Diekirch and Mousel, and Brasserie Simon in Wiltz, producing Simon, Ourdaller and Okult.

 Although there has been a resurgence of several minor breweries in Luxembourg during the early 2000s (mostly local microbreweries producing craft beer), the largest brewery remains Brasserie Nationale whose brands Bofferding and Battin together make up for 58% of Luxembourg's beer consumption as of 2013.
 The main beer in Luxembourg is lager, drunk in over 95% of the cases.

 History

-The first beer brewery in Luxembourg was probably established around 1300 by monks in Neumünster Abbey, in the Grund district in Luxembourg City.
+The first beer brewery in Luxembourg was probably established around 1300 by monks in Neimënster Abbey, in the Grund district in Luxembourg City.